-Is A Suitable Boy a True Story?
+A Suitable Boy: Is the TV Show Based on a True Story?

 ‘A Suitable Boy’ is the story of Lata Mehra, a student who faces immense pressure from her family to get married.
 Set in 1950s India, she chooses to go against her mother’s wishes, but alas, it doesn’t seem like she can control her family’s efforts to find her a husband.
 Ultimately, Lata must choose between three men – Kabir, Amit, and Haresh.
-With an impressive cast of Tanya Maniktala, Tabu, Ishaan Khatter, and Ram Kapoor, to name a few, this opulent miniseries boasts of Mira Nair as its director.
+With an impressive cast of Tanya Maniktala, Tabu, Ishaan Khatter, and Ram Kapoor, to name a few, this opulent miniseries boasts Mira Nair as its director.

 No, ‘A Suitable Boy’ is not based on a true story.
 In fact, Vikram Seth penned down an epic novel of the same name back in the 90s on more than a thousand pages!
 Naturally, he sought inspiration for the fiction from his daily life as well.
 The story is set in 1951, just four years after the British left one of its biggest colonies – India.
-The director said it best when she that the show is about a country and its citizens who have just tasted freedom.
+The director said it best when she said that the show is about a country and its citizens who have just tasted freedom.

-It is no surprise then that these volatile conditions, that are the backdrop of ‘A Suitable Boy,’ hinder Lata’s plans when she finds love in a man who does not hail from the same background as her.
+It is no surprise then that these volatile conditions, which are the backdrop of ‘A Suitable Boy,’ hinder Lata’s plans when she finds love in a man who does not hail from the same background as her.
 Sharing her experience of working on the series, especially the recreation of the incidents that took place in the time period, Maniktala said that she was shaken to her core while filming a scene that features Lata and her brother-in-law hiding in the house amid the riots.

 Talking about her love for the literary piece, Director Mira Nair said, “I read the novel in 1993 soon after it came out.
 I read it twice.
 I didn’t want to leave my best friend at the end of it— it was that kind of a feeling.
 Vikram [Seth] had so extraordinarily captured that Nehruvian India [at] the moment we were trying to create [a] new country after freedom from the British.
 And yet we were so anglicised and spoke and dreamt in English.”